GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 GN Tsiartas Spin to Win delivers an interactive promotional wheel for Tsiartas Supermarket.
 The plugin bundles the front-end assets and WordPress hooks required to display the experience on any page while keeping the admin area clean.
-Version 2.3.15 ensures the branded wheel logo is always served from the WordPress uploads directory so it remains visible for every visitor.
+Version 2.3.16 hard-codes the wheel hub logo to tsiartassupermarket.com so the latest branding is always displayed on the wheel.

 ## What's included
 - Responsive, branded spin-to-win experience out of the box.